 To save time, you may prefer to use unsweetened, solid-pack canned pumpkin purée in various dishes (do not confuse this with pumpkin-pie filling, which typically has a lot of sugar).
 It’s a good source of the same nutrients found in fresh pumpkin.

 To prepare fresh pumpkin, cut out the stem and scrape out the strings and seeds with a spoon.
-Then, cut the pumpkin flesh into wedges, peel if mashing or puréeing, and cut into chunks before cooking.
+Then, cut the pumpkin flesh into wedges, peel if mashing or puréeing, and cut into chunks before cooking (steaming, baking, or microwaving all work well).
 You can leave the skin on for baking, grilling, or roasting larger pieces, then simply serve as is.
 In addition to using pumpkin for pie, here are some other delicious ways to enjoy this healthy vegetable:

 - Prepare a pumpkin soup.
-Add some chicken stock to canned pumpkin purée to thin it out.
+Add some reduced-sodium chicken broth to canned pumpkin purée to thin it out.
 Then season with cumin or coriander, salt, and pepper, before heating.
 Top with a bit of reduced-fat sour cream and some finely chopped apple.

-- Add diced pumpkin to a chicken or vegetarian chili.
+- Add peeled and diced pumpkin to a chicken or vegetarian chili.

 - Cook up pumpkin pancakes.
 Add some pumpkin purée to a whole-wheat batter mixture.